• Skip to primary navigation

 It’s the first Monday of 2016, and the temperature is dipping here in New York!
 If your new year has gotten off to a chilly start too, you’re going to love today’s recipe.
 A delicious bowl of steaming hot homemade roast lamb soup is the perfect way to warm up and boost your health during the winter.

 Bite size pieces of roast lamb, chopped scallions, and fresh dill in a rich broth all add up to big flavor.
-Best of all, this soup also has all the health benefits of bone broth.
-Read more about bone broth here.
+Best of all, this soup also has all the nutritious benefits of bone broth.
+Read more about bone broth here: How To Make Beef Bone Broth (And Why It’s Good For You).

 Ready to make soup?
 Let’s go.